Paying Early Over Christmas & New Year

 An employee is entitled to Tax Credits and Standard Rate Cut Off Points according to their circumstances.
-They can adjust these under their myAccount with Revneue.
+They can adjust these on the myAccount website with Revenue.

 For weekly pay cycles, the annual tax credit and SRCOP are divided by 52 weeks to get the weekly equivalent values.

 Once an employee has applied these tax credits and SRCOP to a pay run, then they are ‘used’.
-The cannot be claimed again.
+They cannot be claimed again.

 A year is 365 days, which doesn’t divide evenly into 52 weeks.
 Some years a payroll calendar will actually have 53 weeks.